PayU-EMEA/openpayu_php/README.md

  - [order retrieve](examples/v2/order/OrderRetrieve.php)
  - [order cancel](examples/v2/order/OrderCancel.php)

-You will need to provide a parameter called <b>orderId</b>.
+You will need to provide a parameter called **orderId**.
 The value of orderId is your order identifier that is set by PayU Payment system, and it's used to invoke remote methods.

 There are two ways to get orderId: